 “Tania, can we eat these?" he said, showing her a couple of mushrooms.
 "Yes," she answered, "but we will only be able to eat them once.'” ― Paullina Simons, The Bronze Horseman

-There’s a myriad of fungus endemic to the island; some are edible, some are not.
+There’s a myriad of fungus endemic to the island.
+Some are edible, some are not.
 Let’s focus on the type you can eat, while at the same time stressing the importance of not eating any you might simply happen across in the wild.
-Prices can range wildly according to species, and species vary according to season.
-Some may cost, per kilo, as little as a small pack of mince; others as much as a prime cut of meat large enough to feed four people.
+Prices can range wildly according to species.
+And, species vary according to season.
+Some may cost, per kilo, as little as a small pack of mince.
+Others as much as a prime cut of meat large enough to feed your family.

-Here’s a list - a variety, if you will, of some of the affordable (and not-so -affordable) mushrooms I chose from my local market, bought, cooked and ate, as well as my experiences doing so.
+Here’s a list of varieties - - some of the affordable (and not-so -affordable) mushrooms I chose from my local market, bought, cooked and eaten plus my experiences with these special types.

-Insider Tip: All mushrooms should be cooked salted, in a teaspoon of olive oil, on a low heat for around five to six minutes.
+Affordable Mallorca Tip: All mushrooms should be cooked by salting, in a teaspoon of olive oil, on a low heat for around five to six minutes.
 Condiments, such as chopped parsley, should usually be added within the last minute of cooking.

 Your standard, run-of-the-mill, essential on pizza mushrooms.
 There’s not much to be said about these understated little guys, other than that they go great in an omelet, risotto and pizza, or simply a variado (a dish composed of a mix of mushrooms - more on that later).
 These mushrooms can be washed as they are fairly impermeable.